Robert J. Marzano

 Robert J. Marzano is an educational researcher in the United States.
 He has done educational research and theory on the topics of standards-based assessment, cognition, high-yield teaching strategies, and school leadership, including the development of practical programs and tools for teachers and administrators in K–12 schools.

 Marzano is co-founder and CEO of Marzano Research in Centennial, Colorado.
 In 2012, the U.S. Department of Education's Institute of Education Sciences created the Regional Educational Laboratory (Central) at the Marzano Research, one of ten similar laboratories across the United States.
 Marzano was named executive director.
 He is also Executive Director of Learning Sciences Marzano Center in West Palm Beach, Florida.

 Research

+Marzano proposed the Theory of Dimensions of Learning Model (introduced in 1992), based on his research on learning and the way the mind works during learning.
+The assumptions in his model are that the process of learning involves close interaction of five dimensions of thinking ("as loose metaphors").
+These being: (1) developing positive attitudes and perceptions about learning; (2) acquiring and integrating knowledge; (3) extending and refining knowledge; (4) using knowledge meaningfully; and (5) developing productive habits of mind.

 Marzano has identified three areas central to school improvement reforms: fostering and sustaining system-wide teaching strategies; providing effective feedback to students; and building a strong student academic vocabulary.

 In Classroom Instruction That Works (2001), Marzano and co-authors Debra J. Pickering and Jane E. Pollock outlined nine instructional strategies likely to improve student achievement across all grade levels and subject areas: